-It’s also worth thinking about the level of experience that you’ll be getting with an agency.
+It’s also worth thinking about the level of experience that you’ll be getting with a boutique agency.
 Certainly many freelancers are highly skilled and experienced, but there’s always the possibility that you could hire someone new to the industry, someone less capable perhaps than a creative who’s been in the business for many years.
-Ikon for example only works with experienced creatives who have worked at many of London’s top design agencies.

 “We love freelancers,” says Alex Colley, Director of ikon.
 “They are independent, motivated and often some of the best creatives you’ll find.
 We’ve hoovered up some of the best of them to work with us.
 But on their own, freelancers can struggle to build big.
 To create deep change in the minds of consumers.
 We think a team approach works best.”